 The fastest way to get one?
 Open a secured credit card or become an authorized user on someone else’s account.
 Secured cards require a refundable deposit (typically $200–$500) and report to the bureaus just like a regular card.

 If you use the card lightly — say, one small purchase per month — and pay the full balance on time, you can expect to see your first score appear within 3 to 6 months.
 It likely won’t be impressive.
 Somewhere in the 580–650 range is common.
-But it exists, and that’s the foundation.
+However, it exists, and that’s the foundation everything else builds on.

 What to do in Phase 1: